 So the themes we are exploring are all about minimising the risk of a data breach happening within a law firm.
 And, importantly, helping you demonstrate how seriously you take cyber security to your clients.

 You’ll need no introduction to GDPR.
 With compliance being a continuous concern for law firms, we’ll demonstrate how you can take care of the IT side of things with an easy-to-manage portal.

 With more than 90% of successful data breaches starting with a phishing attack, phishing is a threat we all have to take very seriously.
-We can safely simulate phishing emails for your firm to identify what proportion of your staff fall for them.
+We can safely simulate phishing emails for your firm to identify what proportion of your staff falls for them.
 You may find the results surprising, but don’t worry.
 We can follow up with much needed user training.

 Cyber Essentials is a set of government-approved cyber security standards.
-Applying to be accredited will not only put in place best practices which lower the chances of a successful attack on your firm.
+Applying to be accredited will not only put in place best practices that lower the chances of a successful attack on your firm.
 But it is also an easily understood way for you to show clients that you take cyber security seriously.

 Our vulnerability assessment complements your existing malware.
 It is an automated defence that regularly scans your IT infrastructure for weakness.
 It reduces your security risk and increases your credibility with people you work with.